Dell Vostro 14 5490 Comet Lake i5 14" Laptop for $569

 Please close this dialog and try and again

-That's a $50 drop since September, $572 off, and the lowest price we've seen.
+It's $572 off and tied with our Black Friday price as the lowest price we've seen.
+(It had never previously dropped below $600.)
 Buy Now at Dell Small Business

 That's $250 off list and the lowest price we could find.
 Buy Now at Best Buy